Azure-Samples/aistudio-python-promptflow-sample/docs/promptflow/04-run-copilot-question.md

     ![Status Connection](../img/47-StatusConnection.png)

+6. Verify that in the nodes that the correct connections are being selected to avoid any problems.

 With this, we should be able to run our demo.
 Repeat the steps for the two connections.

 ## 4.4 Run the Demo in PromptFlow